edgedb/edgedb/docs/stdlib/json.rst

     ...     filter .name = 'std::bool');
     {'{"name": "std::bool", "timestamp": "2019-04-02"}'}

 JSON values can also be cast back into scalars.
-Casting JSON is symmetrical: if a scalar value can be cast into JSON, a compatible JSON value can be cast into a scalar of that type.
+Casting JSON is symmetrical meaning that, if a scalar value can be cast into JSON, a compatible JSON value can be cast into a scalar of that type.
 Some scalar types will have specific conditions for casting:

 - JSON strings can be cast to a :eql:type:`str` type.
 Casting :eql:type:`uuid` and :ref:`date/time <ref_std_datetime>` types to JSON results in a JSON